ashutoshpurushottam/Neighbourhood-Map/README.md

 # The Neighbourhood Map #

 The Neighbourhood Map shows various restaurants inside google map in Mountain View area.
-Each marker show details of the restaurant like its name, address, short description and its yelp rating which is retrieved from the Yelp API.
-On clicking the link the yelp page for the restaurant is opened.
+Each marker shows details of the restaurant like its name, address, short description and its yelp rating which is retrieved from the Yelp API.
+On clicking the link, the yelp page for the restaurant is opened.

 ### Technologies Used ###